lwe/gravatarify/README.md

 ----------------------

 Probably one of the easiest ways to add support for gravatar images is with the included view helpers.
-When using Rails or HAML these should be automatically available, if not do something like:
+When using Rails these should be automatically available, if not do something like:

     # e.g. for Sinatra
     helpers Gravatarify::Helper